-Entrants to specialist training in medical virology must have successfully completed CMT or ACCS training.
+Entrants to specialist training in medical microbiology must have successfully completed CMT or ACCS training.

-The full curriculum for specialty training in medical virology therefore consists of the curriculum for either CMT or ACCS plus this specialty training curriculum for medical Virology which includes the component for Combined Infection Training.
+The full curriculum for specialty training in medical microbiology therefore consists of the curriculum for either CMT or ACCS plus this specialty training curriculum for medical microbiology which includes the component for Combined Infection Training.